 Each of Singapore’s districts offers something unique to visitors.
 Whether you’re looking for tropical beaches and luxurious food or trendy clubs and historical sites, Singapore has a neighbourhood perfectly suited to you.
 Keep reading to learn more about Singapore’s five best neighbourhoods and which might be the best for your stay.

 Marina Bay is one of Singapore’s prettiest and most desirable neighbourhoods.
 Located in the centre of the city, Marina Bay overlaps with the Central Business District, the Civic Quarter, and trendy Clarke Quay, so you’re never far from the action.
-With its bright lights, skyscraping hotels and one-of-a-kind, jaw-dropping attractions, Marina Bay is a great neighbourhood to stay in for your first visit to Singapore.
+With its bright lights, skyscraping hotels and one-of-a-kind, jaw-dropping attractions, Marina Bay is our recommendation for where to stay in Singapore for your first visit to Singapore.

 This neighbourhood is home to the iconic Marina Bay Sands Hotel (and it’s stunning infinity pool), a myriad of panoramic viewpoints, and the grand Garden by the Bay.
 Marina Bay is a great district great for anyone who wants to see the sites and relax in luxury.